jkey-67/spyglass/README.md

  - the right button context menu to set waypoints and destinations in game directly form inside spyglass.
  - filling the jump bridge data from online structures
+ - using the POI Table to set destination in game
+ - monitoring login state and current solar system for registered characters

 ### API access monitoring and removal
 Please remember to manage your access to all [third-party-applications](https://community.eveonline.com/support/third-party-applications)